 Republican Congressional Leaders Sound Ready To Move On From Health Care To Taxes

-Republicans in Congress sound like they might be ready to move on from health care.
+Republicans in Congress sound as if they might be ready to move on from health care.

 Senate Majority Leader Mitch McConnell said from the Senate floor that debate on a last-ditch effort to repeal and replace the Affordable Care Act will continue.
-But McConnell, who said last week that he intended to bring the health care bill up for a vote, did not commit to that Tuesday.
-He said nothing about whether or when there would be a vote on the Graham-Cassidy legislation.

-The GOP bill, which, in part, would block grant Medicaid to states, appeared to take a fatal blow Monday night when Sen. Susan Collins of Maine declared her opposition.

 Senator Collins opposes Graham-Cassidy health care bills https://t.co/nW6MFUvYVg pic.twitter.com/0DSxDJNMPp— Sen. Susan Collins (@SenatorCollins) September 25, 2017